-The local community is complex, with a high number of disadvantaged people and with high level of cultural and linguistic diversity seeking support and services.
-There are complex social issues that need to be addressed such as relief services, wellbeing support for elderly people, personal counselling, referral services, concerns about safety and social isolation in the area.
-Our motto is "our diversity is our beauty & our strength is our unity".
-With this insight, we closely monitor the programs/activities and services we deliver to ensure they are meeting the needs of the community.
+The local community is complex, high level of cultural and linguistic diverse groups seeking support and services.
+Due to the many cultural and linguistic barries faced by members of our community, there are complex social issues that need to be addressed such as relief services, wellbeing support for elderly people, personal counselling and referral services.
+Concerns about safety and social isolation in the area are also increasing, particularly amongst our elderly groups.
+With this insight, we closely monitor the programs/activities and services we deliver to ensure they are meeting the various needs of our community.
+Hence, our motto has come to be "Our diversity is our beauty and our strength is our unity".